dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 [^11]: It's turtles all the way down.
 [^13]: I'm ragging on Cloudflare a little here because they're a notable V8 user, but it's not just them.
-Fastly's workers rely on Wasmtime and Cranelift not having bugs (which they also do).
+Fastly's workers rely on Wasmtime and Cranelift not having bugs.
+Unfortunately, despite the Rust, they still have [type-confusion bugs in the JITed code][wasmtime-bugs], even if they don't have memory safety bugs in the runtime itself.
-[^14]: I'm not saying state-sponsored attackers don't go after platforms, but most of the time it's much more economical, less risky, and there exist well-lit legal paths (warrants) for law-enforcement to just go own someone's phone.
+[^14]: I'm not saying state-sponsored attackers don't go after platforms, but most of the time it's much more economical and less risky to just go own someone's phone.
+For the law enforcement case, there's well-lit legal paths (warrants) for to go after an individual phone, whereas exploiting _an entire platform_ is clearly much more legally murky.

-## SCRATCH
+[^15]: CFI and friends should also be enabled for safe code, but usually that's much easier and likely comes out of the box when you're not aliasing all the time, jumping to a `void*`, or overwriting your own return address.

-Some operations, such as managing an [MMU][mmu] or [memory-mapped IO][mmio] are fundamentally unsafe, and programs that need to do unsafe operations do not benefit as much from memory safe languages.
-But it's clear that the vast majority of programs that are _not_ managing fundamentally unsafe operations should adopt a safer languague than C or C++.
+[^16]: Some operations, such as managing an [MMU][mmu] or [memory-mapped IO][mmio] are fundamentally unsafe, and programs that need to do unsafe operations do not benefit as much from memory safe languages.
+But even in these cases, limiting the unsafety to as small of a core as possible, and interacting with it from safer wrappers is still an improvement over the base case, where literally everything is unsafe.
+This doesn't necessarily even need to be `unsafe` the Rust keyword---it might be a smaller C kernel core for the lowest-level code, surrounded by a safe language everywhere else at high privilege, with well-defined communication methods between the core and the safe code.

-It seems clear that many programs can be written in a safer language than C or C++.
-For programs that need to be native, the safer language can be Rust, Zig, Jai or others.
-If you can handle a garbage collector, there's plenty of options with performance.
-And if you don't care about efficiency at all, there's Typescript and Python.
-Not all of these languages are as "safe" as Rust, but _all_ are better than C and C++, at minimum because the tooling doesn't actively hate the developer[^1].